Aohirovet/Napari_Simple_Tracker/README.md

-# napari-simple-tracker
+# Napari_Simple_Tracker

-`napari-simple-tracker` is a lightweight and user-friendly napari plugin for ROI tracking and FRAP analysis in time-lapse image data.
+`Napari_Simple_Tracker` is a lightweight and user-friendly napari plugin for ROI tracking and FRAP analysis in time-lapse image data.
 It is designed to remain intentionally simple while providing the core functionality typically required for routine quantitative analysis.

 - Simple: point-based interaction with minimal configuration